Planning a trip to Porto? Here are 23 things to do in Portugal’s vibrant city of Porto—from iconic views to hidden gems.

 Glide above the riverfront and get aerial views of the Douro River and Porto’s old town.
 The Cable car connects the riverside area of Avenida de Diogo Leite to the Jardim do Morro, the top deck level of the Ponte Luis I bridge.

 Located along the Avenida de Diogo Leite, Casa Portuguesa do Pastel de Bacalhau sells a specialty codfish cake filled with creamy Serra da Estrada sheep cheese.
-This combination is certainly unique and is one of Porto’s signature flavors.
-Even if you don’t try the snack, go inside and enjoy the elegant interior, and there might be organist playing too!
+This combination is unique and is one of Porto’s signature flavors, and is definitely an acquired taste.
+Even if you don’t try the snack, go inside and enjoy the elegant interior, and there might be an organist playing too.

 18. Explore The Fantastic World of Portuguese Sardines